-WE RUN OUR CLASSES IN A MONTH LONG SERIES PROGRAM.
+WE RUN OUR CLASSES IN A MONTH LONG SERIES PROGRAM, but

 however, the later in the term you join, the more advanced the class.